tsupplis/cpm86-vi/README.md

 ---

+## Why vi on CP/M-86?

+CP/M-86 ships with `ed` — a line-oriented editor inherited from Unix.
+While powerful for scripting, `ed` is notoriously difficult to use
+interactively: you work blind, with no visible context of the file, no cursor, and a command syntax that takes time to learn.

+There is no lightweight **screen-mode** editor for CP/M-86.
+Most available options are either proprietary, CP/M-80 only, or require a specific hardware terminal or heavier.
+This port of STevie fills that gap: a familiar, full-screen vi experience that runs on standard IBM-PC CP/M-86 hardware with nothing more than a VT-52 or VT-100 compatible terminal emulator.

+---

 ## Background

 STevie was originally written by Tim Thompson for the Atari 520 ST and later ported to various CP/M-80 machines.
 This version targets **CP/M-86** on IBM-PC hardware.
-The terminal type is selected at compile time — only `window.c` differs between builds; all other objects are shared.
+The terminal type is selected at compile time — only `window.c` and `edit.c` differ between builds; all other objects are shared.

 ---